Danial-Torkzadeh/DisRule/README.md

-hello anyone who is reading this . these files are for a concept called statrule . a tool for visualising statistical disstributions. for using them you can use the privided svg files, and if you want a new ruler with other degree of freedom you can use the code.
+StatRule: A visual tool for gaining intuition on probability distributions hello anyone who is reading this . these files are for a concept called statrule . a tool for visualising statistical disstributions. for using them you can use the privided svg files, and if you want a new ruler with other degree of freedom you can use the code.